helium/helium-console-cli/README.md

 From there, you may generate a key with a specific name and role.
 The key will only display once.

 The first time you run the CLI, it will prompt you for this key.
-It will save the key in a local file: '.helium-console-config.toml'
+It will save the key in a local file: `.helium-console-config.toml`

 ## Usage